What Is Legal Translation

 6. SDL Trados Studio.
 This translator app has a translation database, and includes tools for machine translation, finding terminology, and software localization.
 It allows you to edit, review, and manage your translation projects.

 7. Memoq.
-This is a full-fledged CAT tool that has a free trial version.
-It also provides a free editor.
+This is a full-fledged CAT tool that has a trial version.
 Despite limitations, it’s still going to be enough for beginners.

 8. Poedit.
 This translation tool uses Gettext system to capture translatable content.
 It has built-in translation memory, and provides safety checks so you won’t delete anything important.